zoelzw/zoelzw.github.io/_collections/_research/eyetracking1.markdown

     <br>
     <h2>Contribution</h2>
     <p>
       I worked as a Research Assistant throughout this project, including experimental design, data collection and analysis, and paper writing.
-I particularly enjoyed working with amputee participants and learning their feedbacks on Assistive Technology and emerging technologies such as eye tracking.
     </p>
     <p>
       I learned about Tobii Pro Glasses 2 and Tobii Eye Tracking SDK and led data processing using Tobii Pro Lab software.
 I also learned how to illustrate key concepts and results in this study using Adobe Illustrator and MATLAB.
     </p>
     <p>
-      This study has shown different visual strategies are used between transtibial amputees and able-bodied popula- tions when they were approaching stairs and level-ground transitions.
+      This study has shown different visual strategies are used between transtibial amputees and able-bodied populations when they were approaching stairs and level-ground transitions.
 Transtibial amputees show more dependence on their vision to perform challenging locomotor tasks.
     </p>
   </div>
 </div>